symfony/symfony-docs/book/controller.rst

 ==========

-A controller is a PHP function you create that takes information from the HTTP request to construct and return an HTTP response (as a Symfony ``Response`` object).
+A controller is a PHP function you create that takes information from the HTTP request and creates and returns an HTTP response (as a Symfony ``Response`` object).
 The response could be an HTML page, an XML document, a serialized JSON array, an image, a redirect, a 404 error or anything else you can dream up.
 The controller contains whatever arbitrary logic *your